-You can initiate a payment from your bank account or credit card over the phone by calling (844) 722-6252.
+You can initiate a payment from your bank account or credit card over the phone by calling 1-844-722-6251.
 Have your bank account/routing number or credit card information close at hand because you will be prompted to enter it.

-Option 5: You can have the plan premium taken out of your monthly Social Security check
+Option 5: You can have the Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
-Contact Customer Service for more information on how to pay your plan premium this way.
+You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of the month.
-If we have not received your premium payment by the 10th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within four calendar months.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If we have not received your penalty payment by the 10th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty within four calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Service to see if we can direct you to programs that will help with your penalty.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D late enrollment penalty, you will have health coverage under Original Medicare.

-If we end your membership with the plan because you did not pay your premium, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+If we end your membership with the plan because you did not pay your Part D late enrollment penalty, then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
+We have the right to pursue collection of the penalty amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.

 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can ask us to reconsider this decision by calling 1-866-334-3141 between 7 a.m. - 8 p.m., seven days a week (excluding major holidays).
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty within our grace period, you can ask us to reconsider this decision by calling 1-866-334-3141 between 7 a.m. - 8 p.m., seven days a week (excluding major holidays).
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.